-Provides conditional maximum likelihood (CML) item parameter estimation of sequential as well as cumulative deterministic multistage designs (Zwitser & Maris, 2015, doi: 10.1007/s11336-013-9369-6 ) as well as probabilistic sequential and cumulative multistage designs (Steinfeld & Robitzsch, 2021, doi: 10.31234/osf.io/ew27f ).
-Supports CML item parameter estimation of conventional linear designs and additional functions for the likelihood ratio test (Andersen, 1973, doi: 10.1007/BF02291180 ) as well as functions for the simulation of several kinds of multistage designs.
+Provides conditional maximum likelihood (CML) item parameter estimation of both sequential and cumulative deterministic multistage designs (Zwitser & Maris, 2015, doi:10.1007/s11336-013-9369-6 ) and probabilistic sequential and cumulative multistage designs (Steinfeld & Robitzsch, 2021, doi:10.31234/osf.io/ew27f ).
+Supports CML item parameter estimation of conventional linear designs and additional functions for the likelihood ratio test (Andersen, 1973, doi:10.1007/BF02291180 ) as well as functions for simulating various types of multistage designs.

 In multistage tests different groups of items (modules) are presented to persons depending on their response behavior to previous item groups.
 Multistage testing is thus a simple form of adaptive testing.
 If data is collected on the basis of such a multistage design and the items are estimated using the Conditional Maximum Likelihood (CML) method, Glas (1989) <doi:10.3102/10769986013001045> has shown, that the item parameters are biased.
 Zwitser and Maris (2015) <doi:10.1007/s11336-013-9369-6> showed in their work, that taking the applied multistage design in consideration and including it in the estimation of the item parameters, the estimation of item parameters is not biased using the CML method.
 Their proposed solution is implemented in our package.
 MST designs with a probabilistic instead of a deterministic routing rule (see, e.g. Chen, Yamamoto, & von Davier, 2014 <doi:10.1201/b16858>) are not estimated with this method, therefore the proposed solouting is again modified by Steinfeld and Robitzsch (2021) <doi:10.31234/osf.io/ew27f> which is also integrated into this package.